Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Preliminaries

-Assumption \ref{assum:com} is widely used in the decentralized optimization literature (see e.g., \cite{duchi2011dual,shi2015extra}).
-Whether the network structure is fixed or time-varying, some form of connectivity assumption (e.g., bounded intercommunication intervals \cite{nedic2009distributed}) is required to ensure convergence.
+Assumption \ref{assum:com} is widely used in the decentralized optimization literature (see e.g., \cite{duchi2011dual,shi2015extra,shahrampour2017distributed}).
+Regardless of whether the network structure is fixed or time-varying, some form of connectivity assumption (e.g., bounded intercommunication intervals \cite{nedic2009distributed}) is required to ensure convergence.
 In this context, the quantity $\sigma_2(W)$ characterizes the connectivity of the network: a smaller $\sigma_2(W)$ corresponds to a better-connected network, facilitating faster information propagation and consensus among the agents. \end{assumption}

-\begin{assumption} We assume that \begin{enumerate}[label=(\roman*)] \item The sectional curvature $K$ inside $\mansubset$ is bounded from below and above, $\kmin\le K \le \kmax$. \item The diameter of set $\mansubset$ is bounded by $D$.
-If $\kmax>0$, we further assume that $D < \frac{\pi}{2\sqrt{\kmax}}$. \end{enumerate} \end{assumption} The assumption that the domain is not infinitely curved is standard in Riemannian optimization.
+\begin{assumption} We assume that \begin{enumerate}[label=(\roman*)] \item The sectional curvature $K$ on $\man$ is bounded from below and above such that $\kmin\le K \le \kmax$. \item The diameter of set $\mansubset$ is bounded by $D$.
+If $\kmax>0$, we further assume that $D < \rcx$, where $\rcx:=\frac{1}{2}\min\{\rinj,\frac{\pi}{\sqrt{\kmax}}\}$. \end{enumerate} \end{assumption} The assumption that the domain is not infinitely curved is standard in Riemannian optimization.
 In particular, nonpositive values of $\kmax$ correspond to Hadamard manifolds, which are widely studied due to their favorable geometric properties \cite{bacak2014convex,zhang2016first,de2019computing,sakai2023convergence}.
-Although positive curvature can adversely impact the convexity properties of objective functions, we allow $\kmax$ to be positive to encompass positively curved manifolds and thereby broaden the applicability of our results.
-The second part of the assumption ensures that the domain is uniquely geodesically convex, which is crucial for guaranteeing the well-posedness of optimization problems on the manifold \cite{wang2023online}.
+Although positive curvature can adversely impact the convexity properties of objective functions, we allow $\kmax$ to be positive to include positively curved manifolds, thereby broadening the applicability of our results.
+The second part of the assumption ensures that the domain is {\it uniquely} geodesically convex, which is crucial for guaranteeing the well-posedness of optimization problems on the manifold \cite{wang2023online}.

+The injectivity radius $\rinj$ and convexity radius $\rcx$ play a fundamental role in Riemannian optimization since many geometric operations are only well defined locally.
+The injectivity radius guarantees the local invertibility of the exponential and logarithm maps, ensuring that quantities such as $\logm{x}(y)$ and minimizing geodesics are uniquely defined.
+The convexity radius further guarantees geodesic convexity of neighborhoods, so that geodesics between nearby points remain inside the region of interest.
+These radius bounds are essential for establishing many geometric estimates used in convergence analysis, including smoothness and strong convexity inequalities, Hessian bounds for squared distance functions, stability of Fréchet means, and curvature dependent bounds on parallel transport and the differential of the exponential map.
+Consequently, many Riemannian optimization analyses require the iterates to remain within balls whose radius is controlled by the injectivity or convexity radius.